chipperdrew/talkEdu/README.rst

 #) DONE - Dotted line through the center of votes for overall vote
 #) DONE - Style post_page, add vote chart, up, down, etc
 #) DON'T WANT 3 INSTANCE DICT IN CLASS - In post models, consider making up_votes and total_votes a dict, sorted by user_type?
 Then remove view logic
+#) DONE - Allow for comments on POST pages (using Disqus?
+NO DISQUS IS EVIL)
 #) DONE - Hide nested comments.
 Display if id in array path and length=??.
 #) DONE - Add comment voting logic